-- Provide sufficient and background information that helps readers evaluate your work without referring to previous publications. - ➤ General background (review articles cited) → problems investigated particularly in this piece of research (briefly review the main publications on which your work is based.) - Convince readers that you clearly know why your work is necessary. - Use words or phrases like "however", "remain unclear", etc., to address your opinions and work
+d and why your work is necessary Answer a series of questions: Provide sufficient and background information that helps readers evaluate your work without referring to previous What is the problem? publications.
+Are there any existing solutions? ➢ General background (review articles cited) → problems investigated Which is the best? particularly in this piece of research (briefly review the main publications on which your work is based.)
+What is its main limitation?
+Convince readers that you clearly know why your work is necessary.
+What is its main initiation.
+What do you hope to achieve Use words or phrases like "however", "remain unclear", etc., to address your opinions and work ELSEVIER Building Insights.
+Breaking Boundaries S. TM www.elsevier.com/locate/jmicraeth